BET+: Reality

+Variety

 Co-productions

 These shows have been commissioned by BET+ in cooperation with a partner from another country.

 Continuations

 These shows have been picked up by BET+ for additional seasons after having aired previous seasons on another network.

-Exclusive international distribution
+Exclusive international distribution/Co-productions

-These shows have been acquired by BET+ for exclusive first-run release in the United States.
+These shows have been acquired and co-produced by BET+ for exclusive first-run release in the United States through deals with international partners.